 A: A computer is a learning tool and, like other learning tools, would be nice to have at your disposal.
 However, no one should decide against homeschooling simply because there isn’t a computer sitting in the living room.

-The flip side of all these benefits of owning a computer is a concern with the possible negative effects on early years children’s health; everything from eyesight to back strain and lack of exercise, repetitive motion injuries to radiation exposure.
+The flip side of all these benefits of owning a computer is a concern with the possible negative effects on early years children’s health.
+Concerns from everything from eyesight to back strain and lack of exercise, repetitive motion injuries to radiation exposure.
 Unfortunately, computers haven’t been around long enough yet for researchers to provide definitive answers to these concerns.

-Until we do have more concrete information, moderation is key to ensuring that computer use remains positive for learning.
-Used computers and software have become a dime a dozen on popular Internet auction sites, and prices on older computers have dropped dramatically.
-Oh, and don’t forget that libraries across the country are receiving grants and greatly reduced telephone bills to help them purchase and run computers, and keep good software on hand for patrons.
+However, moderation is key to ensuring that computer use remains positive for learning.
+Used computers and software have become a dime a dozen on popular Internet auction sites,.
+And prices on older computers have dropped dramatically.
+Also don’t forget that libraries across the country are receiving grants and greatly reduced telephone bills to help them purchase and run computers.
+They also keep good software on hand for patrons.

 Q: What are some of the benefits of homeschooling preschool?